I Paid My Copay—Why Am I Getting a Bill?

 • What portion of the visit they will cover

-• What amount goes toward your deductible
+• What amount goes toward your deductible (if you have any)

 • Whether coinsurance applies